MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ## How to display Grounding with Bing Search results

-According to Grounding with Bing's [Terms of Use and Use and display requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal#use-and-display-requirements), you need to display both website URLs and Bing search query URLs in your custom interface.
+According to Grounding with Bing's [terms of use and use and display requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal#use-and-display-requirements), you need to display both website URLs and Bing search query URLs in your custom interface.
 You can find website URLs through `annotations` parameter in API response and Bing search query URLs through `runstep` details.

 :::image type="content" source="../../media/tools/bing/website-citations.png" alt-text="A screenshot showing citations for Bing search results." lightbox="../../media/tools/bing/website-citations.png":::